Relkci/Zabbix_Cloudflared/README.md

 - OPTIONAL: Add cloudflared-userparamters.conf to zabbix_agent.conf or zabbix_agent.d directory.
 - Link Template to host.
 - Update the cf.version item to `Zabbix Agent` (Passive) or `Zabbix Active Agent` (Active)
+- Set the host {$CLOUDFLARED_VERSION_EXPECT} macro to the version expected (change in template for all, or per host).
 - Add the following line to Cloudflared's config.yaml
 ```
 metrics: localhost:40705